MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/learn-hub.md

 With the learning hub, you can explore training material, get help from the Power Apps community, and other resources that will help make it easier for you to create and build Power Apps.

-To access the learning hub, go to the [Power Apps home page](https://make.powerapps.com) and select **Learn** on the left pane.
-Then select one of the tabs to get the information that you are looking for.
+1. To access the learning hub, go to the [Power Apps home page](https://make.powerapps.com) and select **Learn** on the left pane.
+2. Select one of the tabs to get the information that you are looking for.

 > [!div class="mx-imgBorder"]
 > ![How to use the learning hub.](media/learn/learn-hub.png "How to use the learning hub")

-Select a tab to get access to the information that you are looking for.

 ## Banner